-- (1) assisting the minority leader on the floor; - (2) counting votes; - (3) ensuring attendance of minority party members; and - (4) other duties as assigned by the caucus.
+(1) assisting the minority leader on the floor;

+(2) counting votes;

+(3) ensuring attendance of minority party members; and

 S10-130.
 Senate employees.
-(1) In addition to the employees appointed by the President in accordance with section 5-2-221, MCA, the Senate shall employ staff recommended by the leadership and the Legislative Administration Committee as necessary to perform the functions of the Senate.
+(1) In addition to the employees appointed by the President, the Senate shall employ staff recommended by the leadership and the Legislative Administration Committee as necessary to perform the functions of the Senate.

-- (2) The Secretary of the Senate shall designate a secretary to take and prepare written minutes of committee meetings for each standing committee.
-A committee secretary is immediately responsible to the chair, but shall work under the overall direction of the Secretary of the Senate, subject to authority of the committee chair. - (3) The President, majority leader, and minority leader may each appoint a private secretary.
+(2) The Secretary of the Senate shall designate a secretary to take and prepare written minutes of committee meetings for each standing committee.
+A committee secretary is immediately responsible to the chair, but shall work under the overall direction of the Secretary of the Senate, subject to authority of the committee chair.

+(3) The President, majority leader, and minority leader may each appoint a private secretary.